BLOG, SEXUAL OFFENCES

 The individual could also be liable to be sued for malicious prosecution – the act of reporting a person you know is innocent to the police with the intention of that person then being tried and punished for the crime.
 You need to be able to prove in court that the individual knew their allegations were false, and you will also need to have been found innocent of any wrongdoing related to the case before you can take this route.

-For further information about the legal action you can take against a false accuser, simply get in touch with DPP Law today via our online contact form.
+For further information about the legal action you can take against a false accuser, simply get in touch with DPP Law today via our online contact form, who have a team of sexual offences solicitors ready to sensitively support your case.